 - Infection: The presence of larvae can encourage bacterial growth, leading to secondary infections that may complicate your treatment.

-- Tooth Loss: In severe cases of oral myiasis, you could lose teeth as the supporting structures become compromised.
+- Tooth loss: In severe cases of oral myiasis, teeth can be lost as the supporting structures become compromised.

 These risks highlight the importance of early diagnosis and treatment of mouth larvae.